UgOrange/vArmor-doc/docs/introduction.md

 ## Quick Start

-For more configuration options and detailed instructions, please refer to the [usage instructions](usage_instructions).
-You can refer to the [examples](https://github.com/bytedance/vArmor/tree/main/test/demo) to understand how to use the relevant features and write policies.
-You can also try using [policy-advisor](policy_advisor) to generate a policy template, and then build the final policy based on it.
+For more configuration options and detailed instructions, please refer to the [getting started guide](getting-started).

 ### Step 1.
 Fetch chart
 ```